Guardians vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have won in nine, or 45%, of the 20 contests they have been named as odds-on underdogs this year.
+- The Guardians have been victorious in 10, or 47.6%, of the 21 contests they have been chosen as underdogs in this season.

-- The Guardians have an implied victory probability of 44.4% according to the moneyline set for this matchup.
+- The Guardians have an implied victory probability of 43.5% according to the moneyline set by oddsmakers for this matchup.

-- Cleveland and its opponents have gone over the total this season in 17 of its 51 opportunities.
+- Cleveland's games have gone over the total in 17 of its 52 chances.

-- The Guardians have an against the spread mark of 3-2-0 in five games with a line this season.
+- The Guardians are 4-2-0 against the spread in their six games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.